xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

    * Purpose: highlight situations where performance improvements are obtained at the cost of large consistency tension.

+These signals are auxiliary tools.
+Low tension and large horizons under these signals do not prove that a system is globally safe.
+They only indicate that the system behaves well with respect to the current Q126 encoding.

 ### 7.2 Architectural patterns

 We outline module patterns that can embed Q126 concepts.